Hollywood Walk of Fame: Errors

-Three honoree's stars contain an emblem that does not match the category they were honored in.
-Carmen Miranda was honored in the motion picture category but her star bears the television emblem, Larry King was honored in the television category but his star bears a motion picture emblem, and Monty Woolley was honored in the motion picture category but his star bears a television emblem.

 Several stars have been unveiled with the wrong name.
-Most notably, film and television actor Don Haggerty's star originally displayed the first name "Dan".
-The mistake was fixed, but years later when the television actor Dan Haggerty (no relation to Don) received a star, confusion due to the former misspelling sprouted an urban legend that Dan Haggerty was the only honoree to have a star removed.
-Another star bearing the wrong name was Mauritz Stiller, which for 28 years read "Maurice Diller".
-This mistake was corrected in 1988.
+Film and television actor Don Haggerty's star originally displayed the first name "Dan"; the name was corrected and then, years later, television actor Dan Haggerty (no relation to Don) received his own star.
+Other stars that bear the wrong name include Thomas Kane Tully's, which reads "Thomas L. Tully", and Mauritz Stiller's prior to 1988, when it read "Maurice Diller".

-In addition to incorrect names, some honoree's names have been misspelled.
+In addition to incorrect names, some honorees' names have been misspelled.
 In 2010, Julia Louis-Dreyfus's star was constructed reading "Julia Luis Dreyfus".
-The actress was reportedly amused and the error was corrected.
-Similarly, Dick Van Dyke's star misspelled his last name as "Vandyke" before it was rectified, and four stars remain misspelled: Lotte Lehmann (misspelled as "Lottie"), Merian C. Cooper ("Meriam"), Auguste Lumière ("August"), and Mary Livingstone ("Livingston").
+The actress reportedly thought the mistake was hysterical and wanted it to remain, but it was corrected.
+Similarly, Dick Van Dyke's star misspelled his last name as "Vandyke" before it was rectified, and several names remain misspelled, including Lotte Lehmann (misspelled as "Lottie"), Merian C. Cooper ("Meriam"), and Auguste Lumière ("August").
+Some stars also contain emblems that do not match the category the honoree was honored in, including Carmen Miranda, who was honored in the motion picture category but her star bears the television emblem, and Larry King, who was honored in the television category but his star bears a motion picture emblem.